WojciechBylica/todo-list-react/README.md

 - blocks adding empty tasks
 - saves the tasks in localStorage
 - loads the tasks from the localStorage
+- has set focus on form input at start off app and after adding new task
 #### Preview of funcionality:
 ![Preview of funcionality](/public/images/taskListPreview.gif)